cmu-db/15721-s24-ee1/proposal/presentation.md

 ---

-# Our Design Rationale
+# Our Design Goals

-- Robust
+* Robustnes
-- Forward Compatibility
+* Forward Compatibility
+* Provide bare minimum statistics the optimizer needs
   ![bg right:50% 120%](./images/robustness.png)

 ---

+# Testing
+* Unit tests for each operator
+* Timing each operator's performance to benchmark our code

+---

 # For the sake of code quality...

-- Pair programming
+* Pair programming (all combinations: KC, KS, CS)
-- Unit testing
+* Unit testing for each operator
+* Integrated tests across mutliple operators

 ---

 # Stretch Goal

-- Integrating with a DBMS
+* Integrating with a DBMS
-- Testing against TPC-H or TPC-H like workload
+* Testing against TPC-H or TPC-H like workload
+* Add a lot of statistics and timers to each operator (for optimizer's sake)

 ---

 # List of rust crates we plan to use

-- `arrow` : for handling the Apache Arrow format
+* `arrow` : for handling the Apache Arrow format
-- `tokio` : high performance async runtime
+* `tokio` : high performance async runtime
-- `rayon` : data parallelism crate
+* `rayon` : data parallelism crate